 Weight grading used in shipping and storage

 The last step in the manufacturing process involves packing, shipping, and storing products.
 In this stage, heavy-duty platform scales provide the necessary capacity to measure products in crates, boxes, and pallets.
-To be honest, it’s also more convenient to weigh large quantities of packed products using a floor or platform scale used together with indicators for more accuracy.
+To be honest, it’s also more convenient to weigh large quantities of packed products using a floor or platform scale together with indicators for more accuracy.
 You may also fit floor scales with cages and railings to keep products secure while being weighed.

 Introducing - PERUZA’s Flow weight grader